andrejgonev/Lynx_genomics/README.md

 To do this, I created a bed file ("mLynLyn1.2.PAR1_sexChr.bed"), where I put the length of the PARs (7 Mb) from both ends of the chromosome (0-7000000; 117087176-124087175), using the indexed fasta file to get the chromosome size.
 These regions will be treated as autosomal in all my male samples when doing the calling.

-I ran DeepVariant for my samples like this:
+I performed the calling with the script [variant_calling_deepvariant.sh](scripts/variant_calling_deepvariant.sh), which i ran for my samples like this:

 ```
 # list of bams to process